powsybl/powsybl-open-loadflow/docs/loadflow/parameters.md

 This parameter list is used if `networkCachedEnabled` is activated.
 It defines a list of switches that might be modified (as an array, or as a comma or semicolon separated string).
 When one of the switches changes its status (open/close) and a load flow is run just after, the cache will be used to a faster resolution.
 Note that in the implementation, all the switches of that list will be considered as retained, leading to a size increase of the Jacobian matrix.
 The list should have a reasonable size, otherwise the simulation without cache use should be preferred.

 ### alwaysUpdateNetwork
-Update the IIDM network state even in case of non-convergence.
+Update the IIDM network state even in case of non-convergence.<br>
 The default value is `false`.

 ### debugDir
-Allows to dump debug files to a specific directory.
+Allows to dump debug files to a specific directory.<br>
 The default value is undefined (`null`), disabling any debug files writing.

 ### asymmetrical
-Allows to run asymmetrical calculations.
+Allows to run asymmetrical calculations.<br>
 The default value is `false`.

 ### useActiveLimits
 Allows to ignore active power limits during calculations.
-Active power limits are mainly involved in slack distribution on generators.
+Active power limits are mainly involved in slack distribution on generators.<br>
 The default value is `true`.

 ### disableVoltageControlOfGeneratorsOutsideActivePowerLimits
-Disables voltage control for generators with `targetP` outside the interval [`minP`, `maxP`].
+Disables voltage control for generators with `targetP` outside the interval [`minP`, `maxP`].<br>
 The default value is `false`.

 ### minNominalVoltageTargetVoltageCheck